alissatroiano/Hue/README.md

 - Provides an opportunity for **shoppers** to persist their cart between visits, by logging in.

 **Site Owner**
-- Allows the *site owner* to access special product management tools hidden from other users, by filling out secure form that sends data and logging in.
+- Allows the *site owner* to access special product management tools hidden from other users, by filling out a secure form that sends data and logging in.

 - About: Allows **all users** to view information and images related to the business, by having them visit the about page.

 ### Features Left to Implement
-- Another feature idea

 ## Technologies Used